ENTIRE: Learning-based Volume Rendering Time Prediction: Introduction

 We focus on the question: \emph{How to predict volume rendering time quickly and accurately?} Among others, one influential factor impacting volume rendering performance is the volume itself, and it is of great importance for our rendering time prediction model to consider the volume's key features that contribute to its rendering time performance.
 While directly considering a high-resolution volume with millions to billions of cells is comparatively time-consuming, in many typical analysis scenarios the volume data does not change on a frame-to-frame basis.
 To account for this and achieve high prediction efficiency, our model splits the frame-time prediction procedure into two stages: \textbf{(i)} generation of the feature vector from the volume and \textbf{(ii)} time prediction.
 In this way, once a feature representation is extracted from a volume, time predictions can be performed even more quickly for changes to camera position, transfer function, etc. Crucially, even when considering changing volumes, our model predicts timings substantially faster than the actual rendering process.
 The main contributions of our work are as follows: \begin{itemize} \item We present \acro{} (rEnderiNg TIme pREdiction network), a novel end-to-end model that decouples volume feature extraction (\acrovol{}) and rendering time prediction (\acropred{}).

-\item \changed{\acro{} makes no assumptions about the underlying volume rendering method, dataset characteristics, or target hardware, enabling application to different volume-visualization scenarios.}
+\item \acro{} makes no assumptions about the underlying volume rendering method, dataset characteristics, or target hardware, enabling application to different volume-visualization scenarios.

-\item \changed{\acro{}'s concatenation-based framework is designed for flexible extensibility and allows for incorporating additional rendering parameters (ray step size, lighting, sampling rates, etc.) by expanding the input vector, requiring no architectural changes.}
+\item \acro{}'s concatenation-based framework is designed for flexible extensibility and allows for incorporating additional rendering parameters (ray step size, lighting, sampling rates, etc.) by expanding the input vector, requiring no architectural changes. \changed{\acro{} can be quickly adapted to new scenarios with few training data by fine-tuning a pre-trained model.}

-\item We evaluate \acro{} across various datasets and demonstrate its effectiveness on two use cases: steering toward stable frame rates and load balancing. \end{itemize}
+\item We evaluate \acro{} across various datasets and demonstrate its effectiveness on two use cases: steering toward stable frame rates and load balancing.